 Our paper proceeds as follows.
-Section 2 describes the institutional details of dialysis and anti-fraud enforcement.
-Section 3 outlines the data used for our study.
-Section 4 presents our empirical analysis of the effects of prior authorization and litigation.
-Section 5 considers the effect of these enforcement actions on the industrial organization of ambulance companies.
-Section 6 shows the effects of prior authorization on patients' health outcomes.
-Section 7 documents the change in riders' characteristics following prior authorization.
-Section 8 places our empirical findings within the theoretical literature studying the effectiveness of regulation and litigation.
-Section 9 concludes with our arguments for why regulatory actions are a cost-effective way to prevent health care fraud.
+Section 2 describes the institutional details of dialysis and anti-fraud enforcement and outlines the data used for our study.
+Section 3 presents our empirical analysis of the effects of prior authorization and litigation.
+Section 4 considers the effect of these enforcement actions on the industrial organization of ambulance companies.
+Section 5 shows the effects of prior authorization on patients' health outcomes.
+Section 6 documents the change in riders' characteristics following prior authorization.
+Section 7 places our empirical findings within the theoretical literature studying the effectiveness of regulation and litigation.
+Section 8 concludes with our arguments for why regulatory actions are a cost-effective way to prevent health care fraud.

-&lt;sup>1The validity of this measurement has been debated further in Matsumoto (2020) and Fang and Gong (2020).
+1The validity of this measurement has been debated further in Matsumoto (2020) and Fang and Gong (2020).

-2 Background
+2 Background and Data